-Depending on whether or not you’re a brand looking for an affiliate manager, or an agency who has been asked to manage a brand’s affiliate program for them, it is important to understand what an affiliate manager does, and the different options available to you.
+According to LinkedIn Learning 2020 most sought after employee skills list, affiliate marketing came in at number seven in their ‘hard’ skills list.
+Depending on whether or not you are a brand looking for an affiliate manager, or an agency who has been asked to manage a brand’s affiliate program for them, it is important to understand what an affiliate manager does, and the different options available to you.

 For those who are new to affiliate marketing, it’s important to make sure you have someone managing the program to ensure growth and revenue.
-To do this, you need to understand exactly what an affiliate manager does, and that without someone working on the day to day management of an affiliate program, it is likely to fail because the program won’t grow.
+To do this, you need to understand exactly what an affiliate manager does, and that without someone working on the day to day management of an affiliate program, it is likely to fail because the program will not have the attention it needs to grow.
 This is because in performance-based marketing it is all about creating a relationship with your affiliates.

 What does an affiliate manager do?

 There are many other things that an affiliate manager does, aside from relationship management.
 The absolute minimum each day includes affiliate approvals, replying to messages from affiliates, and validating sales to keep track of everything, especially when there are big spikes.
 If an affiliate manager only does these things, the program is unlikely to grow and there is a high potential that money could be lost.

 However, if you want a successful program, then affiliate managers need to be able to keep their affiliates engaged and interested in their program.
 See the checklist below to ensure your potential hire has all the necessary qualifications.

 A perfect candidate for an affiliate marketing manager would be a person that has the knowledge in everything from SEO, email marketing, and web design to HTML/CSS, content writing, and conversion optimization.
 As you can see, affiliate managers tend to wear multiple hats.

 However, skills can be learned.
 It’s more important that the affiliate manager shows commitment and has the right mindset for the job.